AnderTechClub/stock-market-wizard/README.md

 * __sender__ => Email address of the sender of the report (must be Gmail).
 * __recipient__ => Email address of the recipient of the report (can be anything).

 You must also enable the Gmail API on the account you wish to send the report from.
 Instructions for doing so can be found [here](https://developers.google.com/gmail/api/quickstart/python).
 The steps specified here will generate a file called _credentials.json_ for you.
-You must place this file in the same folder as config.json.
-The first time you run the Python script, you will be redirected to Gmail to authorize the new app.
+You must place this file in the same folder as config.json (i.e., the config path).
+The first time you run the Python script, you will be redirected to Gmail to authorize the app.
 Doing so will result in the automatic creation of a file called _token.json_ in the same folder.
-As long as token.json exists, you will not be redirected to Gmail when running the script.
+As long as token.json exists and is valid, you will not be redirected to Gmail when running the script subsequently.

 ## Running the Script

-To run the Python script (after it is properly configured), you the following command:
+To run the Python script (after it is properly configured), use the following command:

 ```
 python [path_to_script]/fin_app.py ([path_to_config_folder])